 Of important note, Coral Gables is also a city of artists.
 Coral Gables has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Coral Gables’s character.

-A relatively large number of people in Coral Gables telecommute to their jobs.
-Overall, about 7.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.15% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Coral Gables is a college town.
 There are a lot of students in Coral Gables attending college, and as a result Coral Gables provides a number of services, amenities and opportunities geared to the needs and activities of students.

-One of the nice things about Coral Gables is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Coral Gables is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Coral Gables is an extremely ethnically-diverse city.
 The people who call Coral Gables home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Coral Gables, accounting for 55.68% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Coral Gables, accounting for 58.40% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Coral Gables residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coral Gables include Italian, English, Irish, and French .
+Important ancestries of people in Coral Gables include German, Italian, English, Irish, and French.

 The most common language spoken in Coral Gables is Spanish.
 Other important languages spoken here include English and French.